 In large part, I find pantheists to be a noble group.
 Any club that might count as its members a philosophical giant like Spinoza, a paradigm shattering genius such as Einstein, or a songbird like Whitman I would be honored to belong to myself.
 SEMANTIC FUNCTIONS THEORY The Language of Collective Intelligence.
 Minding the Planet: From Semantic Web to Global Mind.
 Draft 1.1 for Review (integrates some fixes from readers) Nova Spivack (www.mindingtheplanet.net) This article presents some thoughts about the future of intelligence on Earth.

 In particular, I discuss the similarities between the Internet and the brain, and how I believe the emerging Semantic Web will make this similarity even greater.
 The Semantic Web enables the formal communication of a higher level of language -- metalanguage.
+Metalanguage is language about language -- language that encodes knowledge about how to interpret and use information.
+Metalanguages – particularly semantic metalanguages for encoding relationships between information and systems of concepts – enable a new layer of communication and processing.
 The Global Brain, the Semantic Web, the Singularity and 360-2020 consciousness to create the Web of WE: socially-voiced co-creation - un knol de 刘Twain.
 Video Introduction F irstly, thank you for your interest and I hope readers will contribute their own considered analysis and gut intuitions here intelligently, regardless of whether or not they agree with these postulations and the presentation of them.

 Can it evolve forever, or will the third law of Thermodynamics lead to universal heat death?
 Apparently there might be some ways around this fate, if intelligent life is sufficiently clever and tenacious.
 Essentially life has to adapt as the universe grows older, changing itself to be able to survive when the stars grow cold.
+If the universe is open, there will be plenty of time to work in, but energy will become very scarce.
+Dyson has shown that a finite amount of energy is enough to guarantee infinite survival if it is spent sufficiently slowly (this is called the Dyson scenario ).
+On the other hand, if the universe is closed, it will recollapse into a Big Crunch after a finite time, becoming hotter and hotter.
+Sections.
 The Hivemind Singularity - Alan Jacobs.
 In a near-future science fiction novel, human intelligence evolves into a hivemind that makes people the violent cells of a collective being.